 Let’s get to it.
 How are you using BMAT platforms and data in your day-to-day operations?

 We use Vericast to monitor music on radio broadcasts, TV channels, shows, cable, and that sort of thing.
-Then we use Patti and BMAT boxes to monitor public spaces that use or play music – bars, restaurants, hotels, and music venues.
+Then we use Patti and BMAT boxes to monitor public spaces that use or play music – bars, restaurants, hotels, concert halls, music venues and more.
 We also use SoundSys to facilitate the distributions that follow these identifications.

-The Vericast dashboard gives us data on which music is playing where, and what the affiliates are.
-Then we segment the payment, make sure it gets to the right people, and process the distributions with SoundSys.
+The Vericast dashboard gives us data on which music is playing where and when, and who the affiliates are.
+Then we segment the payment, make sure it gets to the right people, and process and enhance the distributions with SoundSys, matching ISRCs with metadata.

-“We’ve shifted from doing everything manually to automatically.
+“We’ve shifted from doing everything manually to automatically and online.
 We could identify maybe 800 plays before, and now we can identify millions.”

 BMAT Charts data provides us with insights into the most-played songs in each region, which we use to certify albums as platinum, gold, or diamond.